laynebritton/QuickAttunement-FoundryVTT/README.md

 # QuickAttunement for Foundry Virtual Table Top

+This repo is deprecated, this functionality now ships standard with Foundry VTT

+Keeping this repo for the history.

+---

 A module for [Foundry VTT](https://foundryvtt.com/) to change a character's attunement to an item in one click using the existing attunement indicator.

 No new UI elements added.